-$V{rms}$ is independent of $\alpha$ !

-- If the load is purely resistive, then the load current falls to zero at $\omega t = \pi$ , and, consequently, $T_1$ and $T_2$ turn off.
-Also, at $\omega t = 2\pi$ , the load current falls to zero, and hence $T_3$ and $T_4$ turn off.
-Consequently, the output voltage cannot be negative! - The instantaneous output voltage of a Full-Converter supplying a purely resistive load is the same as that of a Semi-Converter. - Therefore, the values of the average output voltage and its rms value of a Full-Converter supplying a resistive load are the same as those of a Semi-Converter. - If four quadrants of operation is required, then two Full-Converters connected back-to-back (opposite to each other) are used in a configuration called a Dual Converter, as illustrated in the Figures below.
+- $\forall V{rms}$ is independent of $\alpha!$ - If the load is purely resistive, then the load current falls to zero at $\omega t = \pi$, and, consequently, T_1 and T_2 turn off.
+Also, at $\omega t = 2\pi$, the load current falls to zero, and hence T_3 and T_4 turn off.
+Consequently, the output voltage cannot be negative! - The instantaneous output voltage of a Full-Converter supplying a purely resistive load is the same as that of a Semi-Converter. - Therefore, the values of the average output voltage and its important of a Full Converter supplying a existive load are the same as it love of a Semi-Converter. - If four quadrants of operation is required, then two Full-Converters connected back-to-back (opposite to each other) are used in a configuration called a Dual Converter, as illustrated in the Figures below.